k3jph/k3jph.github.io/docs/migration/HISTORICAL-STATUS-AUDIT.md

 It also looked for temporal phrases when they appeared with action-oriented language.
 Every result was then read editorially.
 A notice was added only when a reader arriving without surrounding context could mistake a material claim, instruction, condition, or operating project for a current one.

 The review deliberately did not use publication age, topic alone, or the presence of a word such as “currently” as an assignment rule.

+A subject's later failure, closure, or discontinuation does not by itself make an old post misleading.
+A notice is warranted only when the post itself could reasonably be mistaken for current operational information, guidance, availability, or status.
+The system contextualizes posts, not the subsequent fate of everything mentioned in them.

+Accordingly, `discontinued` generally identifies a service, tool, project, venture, API, bot, or program that a reader might otherwise reasonably believe remains available or active from the post itself.
+It is not assigned merely because the third-party subject of an essay, interview, or historical account later ceased operating.

 ## Notices added